MegaVision is a pioneer in digital cameras

 a few years ago. |

-Most recently updated August 1, 2005.
+Most recently updated Feb.
+13, 2009.

 Previously updated March 2003, during and after PMA photography trade show.
-Updated November 15, 2004, after Photokina and PhotoPlus 2004 trade shows.
+Updated November 15, 2004, after Photokina and PhotoPlus 2004 trade shows, August 1, 2005.

 |

-Available by May 2008 |
+Available by october 2008 |

 |

-Available by May 2008 |
+Available by octuber 2008 |

 |

-Available by May 2008 |
+Available by october 2008 |

 |

-Available by May 2008 |
+Available by october 2008 |

 |

-Available by May 2008 |
+Available by october 2008 |

 |

-Medium Format Digital Camera Initiative
+Nicholas Hellmuth’s Medium Format Digital Camera Initiative

-For over 30 years Nicholas Hellmuth has used Rolleiflex and Hasselblad cameras to record the flora, fauna, and Maya archaeology of Belize, Guatemala, Honduras, and Mexico.
-Now, for the last six years, he is extending his medium format experience to digital photography.
+For over 40 years Nicholas Hellmuth has used Rolleiflex and Hasselblad cameras to record the flora, fauna, and archaeology of Belize, Guatemala, Honduras, and Mexico.
+Now for several years he is extending his medium format experience to digital photography.

 Since FLAAR works both in a studio as well as out on location, we are an ideal focus for judging portability.
-We have experience with large format digital scan backs (the excellent BetterLight) and we also use Nikon (D300) and Canon (EOS 5D) digital cameras.
+We have experience with large format digital scan backs (the excellent BetterLight) and we also use Nikon and Canon digital cameras.
 A full-service digital pro should have at least one medium format digital system and should consider large format digital options as well.
-FLAAR also has an 80-megapixel large format camera (yes, they do exist, we have a Cruse).

 Although we started with a Leaf Valeo 22 coupled with a Mamiya 645 AFD body and lenses, we are open to showcasing all bodies as well as other digital backs.
-Indeed we tested an Imacon 4-shot back on a Hasselblad H1 body.
-For a month (February 2006) it was possible to evaluate a MegaVision black-and-white dedicated back for fine art photography.
-We are also considering the Rolleiflex 6008 AF, one of the outstanding medium format cameras that still offers European precision.
-However in the last 40 years we have not received any Rollei (or Franke & Heidecke) equipment for evaluation, so we can comment only on the Hasselblad and Mamiya (loaned briefly two years ago by Mamiya America).
+Indeed we have tested an Imacon 4-shot back on a Hasselblad H1 body.
+Then (February 2006 onwards) we are evaluated a MegaVision black-and-white dedicated back for fine art photography.
+Next we are testing a 33-megapixel Phase One P 30.
+Since 2008 FLAAR has used a Phase One P25+ (a great way to update an aging Hasselblad ELX body with its excellent Zeiss lenses).

-FLAAR is the de facto source of information on medium format digital cameras because we are university based, independent, blunt, and we are one of the few review sources that dares to review advertising specs, advertising claims, and advertising hype.
+FLAAR is the de facto source of information because we have been university based, independent, blunt, and we are one of the few review sources that dares to review advertising specs, advertising claims, and advertising hype.
 We can afford to reveal all the pros and cons because FLAAR is a research institute.
 Photographers feel they can trust a university research professor who has devoted years to understanding the pros and cons of each aspect of a digital camera system and workflow.

 You can download our colorful FLAAR Reports on our medium format digital camera initiative. |